SpellholdStudios/Region_of_Terror/README.md

 - Biffing is now an optional installation component.
 - Region of Terror Kits can be installed along with TDD kits now.
+- Added Icewind Dale areas to the BP-BGT-Worldmap
 - Fixed CTDs for oBG2 areas: RA4305, RR3101, RR3700.
 - Fixed incorrect dialog condition of Mednor in "Clob's son missing" quest.
 - Fixed incorrect actor name of Rodger in "Clob's son missing" quest.